zacherygentry/CSE-3311/inception.md

 # Competitors
 * PocketPhonics
+  	* Is a learning app, that encourages the child to explore the alphabet by tracing the image of the letter.
+They also have an option of choosing the letter after hearing the corresponding audio.
 * Scribble Cards
+	* Scribble Cards is similar to PocketPhonics, but also encorporates numbers, as well as, the alphabet.
+Scribble Cards, on the other hand, does not include an audio learning feature.
 * Trace It, Try It
+	* Is a handwriting app that teaches children to trace over pre-drawn alphabets, numbers (0-20), and simple three letter words.

 # Use Cases and UI Layout
 1) 5 lesson plans